The Book of Life: Selected Jewish Poems, 1979-2011

 Earn money by sharing your favorite books through our Affiliate program.

-Alicia Suskin Ostriker is one of America's premier visionary poets and critics.
-She is the author of fourteen poetry collections, including The Book of Seventy; The Mother/Child Papers; No Heaven; the volcano sequence; and The Little Space: Poems Selected and New, 1968-1998, as well as several books on the Bible.
-She has received the Paterson Poetry Prize, the William Carlos Williams Award, the San Francisco State Poetry Center Award, the National Jewish Book Award, and has twice been a finalist for the National Book Award.
-Ostriker is Professor Emerita of English at Rutgers University and teaches in the low-residency MFA program of Drew University.
+Alicia Suskin Ostriker is a major American poet and critic.
+She is the author of numerous poetry collections, including, most recently, The Old Woman, the Tulip, and the Dog; The Book of Life: Selected Jewish Poems, 1979-2011; and The Book of Seventy, winner of the National Jewish Book Award.
+She has received the Paterson Poetry Prize, the San Francisco State Poetry Center Award, the William Carlos Williams Award, and has twice been a finalist for the National Book Award, among other honors.
+Ostriker teaches in the low-residency MFA program at Drew University and is currently a chancellor of the Academy of American Poets.

 Reviews